DOT · FMCSA · PHMSA Compliance

 We know exactly what an auditor looks for — because we used to be one.

 Most consultants learn the regulations from the outside.
-INTLTCS was founded by a former FMCSA & PHMSA program manager who enforced the drug & alcohol rules (Parts 40 & 199) and the cross-border trucking rules from the inside.
-That perspective is the difference between hoping you pass and knowing you will.
+INTLTCS was founded by a former FMCSA & PHMSA program manager who administered motor-carrier and pipeline drug & alcohol requirements under Parts 40, 382 & 199, along with cross-border trucking rules.
+That inside perspective helps carriers prepare with clarity instead of guesswork.

 “I spent years on the enforcement side of the table.
 Now I make sure that when an officer reviews your files, there is nothing left to find.”